openfoodfacts/openfoodfacts-server/docs/tutorials/uploading-photo-to-a-product.md

 That means you should either upload:
 * photos that are your own work
 * photos taken by your users, with their consent for this license (should be part of your service terms)
-* photos already under this license or a more liberal one
+* photos already under this license or a compatible license ([cc-by](https://creativecommons.org/licenses/by/4.0/), [cc-0](https://creativecommons.org/share-your-work/public-domain/cc0/) or public domain)

 ### Image Quality